erlhol/Erling-Holte/README.md

 # Erling Holte

-My webpage built in React
+My webpage built in React.
+Learning TypeScript in this project.

 ## Run the app